-Pasta and rice are a couple examples of what we mean by expandable.
+Pasta and rice are a couple of examples of what we mean by expandable.
 In the same way that these foods expand as you cook them, these can expand in your drains and can easily lead to clogs.
 Raw or uncooked rice or pasta is dangerous because it has yet to soak up any water and can quickly block your disposal or pipes.
-However, even cooked pastas and rice can continue to expand, which will surely cause an avoidable clog.
+However, even cooked pasta and rice can continue to expand, which will surely cause an avoidable clog.

 Bleach and drain cleaners may help to remove clogs, but they will also damage the blades in your disposal.
 Caustic substances such as Draino are very alkaline, using its burning powers to essentially melt anything that may be causing blockages.
 The directions instruct you to allow the substance sit in your drain for 15 to 30 minutes prior to flushing it down.
 The problem is that they are also very corrosive to the metal on your garbage disposal blades as well as your pipes.

 The exteriors of most fruits and vegetables are much harder than they may seem and are difficult for the disposal to break up into small enough pieces to pass safely.
 When you peel fruits and vegetables into the sink or disposal, it easy to quickly build up an overwhelming quantity that can create a blockage and prevent the blades from spinning.
 Banana peels and artichokes are very dangerous to your disposal.
 Potato peels contain a great deal of starch.
 The starch can form a paste that will cause the blades of your disposal to stick.